cmu-delphi/covidcast-indicators/safegraph_patterns/DETAILS.md

 Patterns datasets which is documanted [here](https://docs.safegraph.com/docs/weekly-patterns).
 Base information such as location name, address, category, and brand association for POIs are provided in **Places Schema** dataset which is documented [here] (https://docs.safegraph.com/docs/places-schema).
-Safegraph do not update there list of POIs frequently but there does exist versioning issue.
+Safegraph does not update their list of POIs frequently but there does exist versioning issue.
 The release version can be found in `release-metadata` in Weekly Patterns dataset and there are correspounding `brand_info.csv` provided in Places Schema dataset.
 To save